Born and bred in Ipswich!

-Throughout all this time I have always had a passion for song-writing, always encouraged it with my pupils, played as much original music in bands as I could, and preferred recording musicians playing their own music.
+Throughout all this time I have always had a passion for songwriting, it's what drove me into music really at 14... ... always encouraged it with my pupils, played as much original music in bands as I could, and preferred recording musicians playing their own music.

 I see song-writing as a craft, a long process of experience & knowledge (ooh la la) and I've done a long apprenticeship!

-For the last few years I have been working with singer, Ollie, and guitarist, Jason, who have had a fantastic influence on my songs - Ollie also contributing songs himself now.
+For the last many years I have been working with singer, Ollie, and guitarist, Jason Scopes.

 The video clip left if from a gig at Clare Priory I did with 'Albino Cubana' a latin & World Music Band.